gryzzly/mishareyzlin.com/DEV.md

 - Build twitter-like editing interace: big textarea at the top to add a page, or select to which collection to add.

-- Make proper request to Netlify API to show build status
+# Discarded ideas

-- Try Pell for editor?
+- Try Pell for editor? – Too primitive API, a lot of manual work to implement, admin can load a bit more script

 ## Log

 ### 13.05.2021

-- [ ] Make proper request to Netlify API to show build status
+- [x] Make proper request to Netlify API to show build status

 - [x] Take the onUpdate callback up the component hierarchy?